user-grinch/Cheat-Menu/README.md

 A mod menu for Grand Theft Auto III, Vice City & San Andreas which allows a large set of modifications/cheats to be applied enabling a much more easier & amusing gameplay.
 This is **NOT** intended for use in multiplayer, I won't be responsible for any form of bans.
 Use it at your own risk!

 Get stable binaries from [here](https://github.com/user-grinch/Cheat-Menu/releases).
 Beta binaries are available at the discord server.
-Binaries for GTA III are available at the discord server.

 [![Discord Banner 2](https://discordapp.com/api/guilds/689515979847237649/widget.png?style=banner2)](https://discord.com/invite/ZzW7kmf)